Grilling 101- The Basics of Grilling Fruit and Veggies

 Grilling 101 Continues

-Grilling fruit and veggies is an easy and flavorful way to spice up any barbeque meal.
-Understanding that different ingredients will result in different cooking times, textures, and flavors making it a whole new experience!
-For more learning, check out our other grilling 101 series on the basics of grilling beef, chicken, fish and seafood, and pork and lamb.
+Grilling fruit and veggies is easy and flavorful to spice up any barbeque meal.
+Understanding that different ingredients will produce different cooking times, textures, and flavors makes it a whole new experience!
+For more learning, check out our other Grilling 101 series on grilling beefchickenfish and seafood, and pork and lamb.